MRxTHUNDER/MRxTHUNDER/README.md

 ## Hi there 👋

 # 💫 About Me:
-I am currently Working On Projects like RedRikshaw, KabaddiWala<br>I am a flutter Developer, i am learning java for backend and Android
+I am MRxTHUNDER (my coding as well as gaming name)<br>I am a flutter Developer, i am learning java for backend and Android

 ## 🌐 Socials: